Ryan Mallett

-Ryan Mallett (born June 5, 1988) is a former American football quarterback who is currently the head football coach at White Hall High School in White Hall, Arkansas.
-He played college football at Arkansas, and was drafted by the New England Patriots in the third round of the 2011 NFL Draft.
-He also played for the Houston Texans and Baltimore Ravens.
+Ryan Michael Mallett (June 5, 1988 – June 27, 2023) was an American professional football quarterback who played in the National Football League (NFL) for the New England Patriots, Houston Texans, and Baltimore Ravens.

-High school career
+Mallett played college football for the Michigan Wolverines and Arkansas Razorbacks.
+While with Arkansas, he was a two-time, second-team all-conference selection in the Southeastern Conference (SEC).
+He was selected by the Patriots in the third round of the 2011 NFL draft.
+After his playing career, Mallett served as the head football coach at White Hall High School in White Hall, Arkansas.

+Early life

+Mallett was born in Batesville, Arkansas.
+His father, Jim, was a high school teacher and football coach and mother, Debbie, was a teacher.
+He had an older sister, Lauren.
+He became friends with Will Middlebrooks when they met in a football camp in the seventh grade.

-Mallett graduated from Texas High School in Texarkana, Texas, and was ranked as the #2 quarterback and #4 overall player in the nation by Rivals.com.
+Mallett graduated from Texas High School in Texarkana, and was ranked as the No. 2 quarterback and No. 4 overall player in the nation by Rivals.com.
 He was also the Gatorade Player of the Year in Texas in 2006.
 Mallett participated in the U.S. Army All-American Bowl in 2007 and won the Glenn Davis Army Award as the best player on the West team.
 He chose to play at Michigan over numerous Power 5 offers.